PeopleSearchBench: Evaluating AI-Powered People Search Platforms with Criteria-Grounded Verification: PeopleSearchBench

-Our benchmark consists of 119 queries that were designed to reflect the actual needs of practitioners across four commercially important scenarios.
-Table~\ref{tab:query_categories} provides an overview of the query distribution. \paragraph{Recruiting (30 queries).} These queries seek candidates with specific combinations of skills, experience levels, and geographic preferences, for example: ``Find backend developers in London with experience in microservices architecture.'' \paragraph{B2B Prospecting (32 queries).} These queries target decision-makers at potential customer companies, for example: ``Find corporate innovation leaders in Europe working at large enterprises who speak about digital transformation on LinkedIn.'' \paragraph{Expert / Deterministic Search (28 queries).} These are queries with verifiable correct answers or that seek specific domain experts, for example: ``Find all co-founders of Together AI'' or ``List all research scientists at OpenAI.''
-This category is particularly useful for validating factual accuracy. \paragraph{Influencer / KOL (29 queries).} These queries target content creators and thought leaders in specific domains, for example: ``Find AI KOLs with 10K+ followers on Twitter.''
-This scenario tends to produce the largest performance differences across platforms.
-The query set is intentionally multilingual to reflect the global nature of modern people search, covering English, Portuguese, Spanish, and Dutch.
-The 119 queries are balanced across the four categories (between 28 and 32 queries per category), which provides sufficient statistical power for comparing performance across scenarios.
+The benchmark comprises 119 queries designed to reflect the actual needs of practitioners across four commercially important scenarios (Table~\ref{tab:query_dist}).

+\textbf{Recruiting} (30 queries) targets candidates with specific combinations of skills, experience levels, and geographic preferences (e.g., ``Find backend developers in London with experience in microservices architecture''). \textbf{B2B Prospecting} (32 queries) targets decision-makers at potential customer companies (e.g., ``Find corporate innovation leaders in Europe working at large enterprises''). \textbf{Expert/Deterministic Search} (28 queries) seeks specific domain experts or has verifiable correct answers (e.g., ``Find all co-founders of [Company]'' or ``List all research scientists at [Organization]'').
+This category is particularly useful for validating factual accuracy since ground-truth answers can be established. \textbf{Influencer/KOL Discovery} (29 queries) targets content creators and thought leaders in specific domains (e.g., ``Find AI KOLs with 10K+ followers on Twitter'').
+This scenario tends to produce the largest performance differences, as influencer data is scattered across social platforms rather than concentrated in professional databases.

+The query set is intentionally multilingual, covering English, Portuguese, Spanish, and Dutch, to reflect the global nature of modern people search.
+Each query contains on average 2.7 independently verifiable criteria, ranging from simple role-location pairs to complex multi-constraint specifications.